omidarmat/webDevNotes/react/react.md

 | Updating state causes component to re-render |                                                                                                                                  |
 | Used to make components interactive          | Used by parent to configure child component (settings)                                                                           |

-# **React developer tools**

-Since developer tools are so helpful for developers, the React team built dev-tools specific to React, which can be extremely helpful when working with [state](#state-in-react).

-Install React's Chrome dev-tools.

 # **Thinking in React**

 A core skill that every React developer needs to develop, is to think in React.
 Thinking in React encompasses many aspects: